RichieBernal/Proyecto/FAE/app/README.md

-# REST API - Frontend

-This REST API is a frontend and works as a load-balancer to serve multiple models, by pointing the predictions to different model versions.
+# Docker Usage

+This [folder](../app) contains [docker file](\Dockerfile) and instruction for usage it.

+Check the [Individual deployment of the API with Docker and usage](../../README.md#individual-deployment-of-the-api-with-docker-and-usage) to know how to run it.